Who needs a business bank account?

 In terms of documentation, you will need a certified copy of your ID and proof of address if you can’t provide the original.
 A bank or an official institution in your country can usually do this for you.
 However, we do recommend contacting an advisor at your selected bank directly to verify who can confirm the copy of documents.

-Check out our Startup Offer – accountancy services for new limited companies.
+Check out our Startup Offer – accountancy services for new Limited Companies.
 Our Startup Offer was created to help you meet all your compliance obligations, while also keeping costs low.
 We strive to give your Startup affordable, fixed fees to minimise your Startup cost.
-Our aim is to provide you with the correct advise & guidance your Startup deserves from the beginning.
+Our aim is to provide you with the correct advice and guidance your Startup deserves from the beginning.